telathos/pyRoleManager/README.md

 # Known Bugs/Issues
 The level raise code is still bugging.
 It doesn't always reset your development points correctly.
 The code needs to be reworked.
+4/30/18 - I'm currently working on redesigning the program to improve the flow and speed.

 ## Add-on features
 # Professions